 Watch: Bruiser Costa disqualified for a second time and unleashes a controversial promo

 Throughout her career, she didn’t mind comical moments with wrestlers like John Tenta, who later became Earthquake in the WWF.
 Tenta actually went to her same high school, but just a couple of grades ahead.
 He would pick her up and sit her on the top turnbuckle.
 Then, while pointing a finger at her face, he’d admonish her and order her "to stay."
 Tenta made regular visits to B.C. until working full-time for the then-WWF in 1989.
 When the Bushwackers came to town in the early ’90s, she remembers how they would chase her around the ring while swinging their arms and hollering, "Lady ref!
 Lady ref!"
 These were memorable moments both for her and the fans.

-Although Suzie knew that the fans had a sneaking suspicion that what they did was all planned, she still cautioned the wrestlers to respect the fan’s intelligence.
+Although Suzie knew that the fans had a sneaking suspicion that what they did was all planned, she still cautioned the wrestlers to respect their intelligence.
 It was never so evident when seeing how strict she was with wrestlers using foreign objects.

 "The new guys would come in and say that they wanted to use gimmicks (foreign objects), but I told them straight up: ‘If you use a gimmick and I see it, I’m going to call it, I don’t care if it’s your finisher, I’m calling it ’cause you’re not going to make me look like an idiot.’"